MainakMallick/cs7643_project_llm_fine_tuning/README.md

 **HumanEval Evaluation:**

-Use the `evaluate.py` script to evaluate the model on CodeLBLU:
+Use the `evaluate.py` script to evaluate the model on CodeLBLEU:
 ```bash
 python evaluate.py
 ```